 Don't get us wrong: We love our quinoa.
 But there’s a new superfood that’s primed to take over our plates.
 Amaranth is a naturally gluten-free, high-protein grain and, like quinoa, a staple of the ancient Aztec diet.
 (Damn, those Aztecs really knew how to eat.)

-Like quinoa, amaranth is actually a dried seed, not a grain.
+Like quinoa, amaranth grain is a dried seed.
 The Aztecs first cultivated the pink flowering plant nearly 8,000 years ago, and it now grows around the world in countries like China, Peru, Nigeria and Mexico.
 Naturally gluten-free, amaranth makes a particularly good breakfast grain as it takes on a porridge-like consistency when boiled.

 When we say super grain, we seriously mean super grain.
 The list of good-for-you attributes goes on and on, but to name a few: It’s a source of calcium, magnesium and iron; studies have shown it can lower cholesterol; and it’s a complete protein, containing all the essential amino acids.
 What's more, it packs nine grams of protein per one-cup serving, compared with quinoa's eight grams.